kevingo/go-ptt/README.md

 # go ptt

-Side project for crawling and parsing ptt webpages.
+Read ptt in your console.

 ## Install